 There’s so much stuff that lands on shelves and gets tucked away in storage because ‘it might be useful someday’.
 Sometimes it’s just because you simply don’t know what to do with it.
 The biggest culprit tends to be old tech gear, wires and computers!
 Wipe hard drives clean and separate useful wires from outdated junk.
-Free up more space by recycling electrical items at Currys PC World (check store availability beforehand).
+Free up more space by recycling electrical items, for Apple products you can trade them in at Apple (online or in-store) and they also take other electrical items for recycling or Currys PC World (check store availability beforehand).

 The One-Year Rule